Climate change mitigation: Demand reduction

 Reducing demand for products and services that cause greenhouse gas emissions can help in mitigating climate change.
 One is to reduce demand by behavioural and cultural changes, for example by making changes in diet, especially the decision to reduce meat consumption, an effective action individuals take to fight climate change.
 Another is by reducing the demand by improving infrastructure, by building a good public transport network, for example.
 Lastly, changes in end-use technology can reduce energy demand.
 For instance a well-insulated house emits less than a poorly-insulated house.

 Mitigation options that reduce demand for products or services help people make personal choices to reduce their carbon footprint.
 This could be in their choice of transport or food.
 So these mitigation options have many social aspects that focus on demand reduction; they are therefore demand-side mitigation actions.
 For example, people with high socio-economic status often cause more greenhouse gas emissions than those from a lower status.
 If they reduce their emissions and promote green policies, these people could become low-carbon lifestyle role models.
 However, there are many psychological variables that influence consumers.
 These include awareness and perceived risk.

 Government policies can support or hinder demand-side mitigation options.
 For example, public policy can promote circular economy concepts which would support climate change mitigation.
 Reducing greenhouse gas emissions is linked to the sharing economy.

 There is a debate regarding the correlation of economic growth and emissions.
 It seems economic growth no longer necessarily means higher emissions.

 A 2024 article in Nature Climate Change emphasised the importance of integrating behavioural science into climate change mitigation strategies.
 Six key recommendations aimed at improving individual and collective actions toward reducing greenhouse gas emissions include overcoming barriers to research, fostering cross-disciplinary collaborations, and promoting practical behaviour-oriented solutions.
 These insights suggest that behavioural science plays a crucial role alongside technological and policy measures in addressing climate change.

 A paper published in Environmental Research Letters in 2024 described the growing role of demand-side strategies in achieving climate change mitigation.
-It described how behavioral, social, and infrastructural interventions, such as shifting consumption patterns, improving urban design, and promoting shared mobility could collectively reduce global greenhouse gas emissions by up to 40–70% by mid-century—describing how changes in lifestyles and demand systems are essential complements to technological and policy solutions.
+It described how behavioural, social, and infrastructural interventions, such as shifting consumption patterns, improving urban design, and promoting shared mobility could collectively reduce global greenhouse gas emissions by up to 40–70% by mid-century—describing how changes in lifestyles and demand systems are essential complements to technological and policy solutions.